openconfig/gnmic/README.md

 * **Dial-out telemetry**
   The [dial-out telemetry server](https://gnmic.kmrd.dev/cmd/listen/) is provided for Nokia SR OS.
 * **Pre-built multi-platform binaries**
-  Statically linked [binaries](https://github.com/karimra/gnmic/releases) made in our release pipeline are available for major operating systems and architectures.
+  Statically linked [binaries](https://github.com/openconfig/gnmic/releases) made in our release pipeline are available for major operating systems and architectures.
 Making [installation](https://gnmic.kmrd.dev/install/) a breeze!
 * **Extensive and friendly documentation**
-  You won't be in need to dive into the source code to understand how `gnimc` works, our [documentation site](https://gnmic.kmrd.dev) has you covered.
+  You won't be in need to dive into the source code to understand how `gnmic` works, our [documentation site](https://gnmic.kmrd.dev) has you covered.

 ## Quick start guide